 Continuing social distancing measures and travel restrictions across many countries, including the UK, as well as the closures of Schools and disruptions to the completion and grading of prior qualifications, are all causing concerns for our prospective students wishing to commence their studies in Aberdeen in September.
 At the current time, it is uncertain whether new and returning students, both from within the UK and internationally, will be able to be on campus in September for the commencement of the academic year.

 For our international students especially, the continuing closures of English language testing centres and visa-processing centres present further challenges.
 As previously announced, we have already delayed the dates of our pre-sessional English programmes, and we are now making preparations for these programmes to be delivered wholly online.
 We are also preparing for more of our postgraduate taught programmes to have a January start date in addition to a September start.

 There is now clearer guidance on how our offer holders across the UK will be assessed, with the release of guidance at the end of last week by the SQA and Ofqual.
 This follows an earlier confirmation from UCAS that the May decision-making deadline for all UK applicant holding university offers has been extended by two weeks.
 These changed arrangements will present some challenges, but we are confident of our ability to adjust to the new timescales and the fair treatment of all our prospective students.

-3. What does this mean for Welcome Week and the start of teaching?
+3. What does this mean for Welcome Week and the start of teaching and exams?